-TCDD held quarterly Council and Committee meetings both virtually and in person from Aug.
-3-5, 2022.
-During the meetings, Council members awarded funding for new and ongoing projects, considered future state plan activities, and discussed legislative advocacy and other disability-related topics.
+TCDD held quarterly meetings both virtually and in person in Houston from Aug.
+2-4, 2023.
+During the meetings, Council members awarded funding to continue the development of several ongoing grant projects, discussed legislative advocacy activities, and engaged with presentations on disability topics.

 TCDD invests in projects to strengthen service and support systems across Texas and build community capacity to help people with developmental disabilities (DD).
-This quarter, Council members awarded funding for seven new projects in Health Equity for People with DD and Leadership Development and Advocacy Training.
-The following information includes project descriptions and organizations awarded funding.
+This quarter, Council members awarded funding to seven existing TCDD grantees to continue the development of ongoing projects.
+The following information includes project descriptions and the organizations awarded funding.

-Health Equity for People with DD: Develop bilingual resources and training to improve equity in DD-related health care and dental services and increase knowledge about the personal experience of people with DD related to self-direction, accessibility, and effectiveness of treatment and support.
+Health Equity for People with DD: Increase knowledge of the lived experience of people with DD and their families and improve self-direction, accessibility, and the effectiveness of health care treatment and support.